nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     - 2d1.
 ListingBook shows an error message.
     - Use case resumes at step 1.

-- 2e.
-Update filtered listing got some problem la idk. (to change)
-    - 2e1.
-ListingBook shows an error message.
-    - Use case resumes at step 1.

 ### **Use case: Update a job listing**

 **MSS**